On the action of relatively irreducible automorphisms on their train tracks: Discreteness of the product of limit trees of an irreducible automorphism

-We say that $\gamma_i$ is: \begin{itemize} \item {\em Periodic}, if $\gamma_i$ contains only one illegal turn; \item {\em Non-periodic}, if $\gamma_i$ contains at least two illegal turns. \end{itemize} Since $[f^n(L)]$ becomes eventually legal, all illegal turns must disappear, and they can disappear in two ways: either they became legal after some iteration-cancellation, or they are cancelled by overlapping the image of some other illegal turn (since $f$ is train-track, no new illegal turns are created).
+We say that $\gamma_i$ is: \begin{itemize} \item {\em Periodic}, if $\gamma_i$ contains only one illegal turn, and such turn will be called periodic; \item {\em Non-periodic}, if $\gamma_i$ contains at least two illegal turns. \end{itemize} Since $[f^n(L)]$ becomes eventually legal, all illegal turns must disappear, and they can disappear in two ways: either they became legal after some iteration-cancellation of the turn itself, or they are cancelled by overlapping the image of some other illegal turn (since $f$ is train-track, no new illegal turns are created).

-Since illegal turns in periodic paths remains illegal forever, then they must cancel by overlapping or just because they are at extremities of $L$ and the ppNp provided by Proposition~\ref{uniform} exceeds $L$.
-This last kind of illegal turns are at most two.
+Since illegal turns in the periodic $\gamma_i$'s remain illegal forever (because they are part of a pNp), then they must cancel by overlapping or just because they are at extremities of $L$ and the ppNp provided by Proposition~\ref{uniform} strictly contains that extremity of $L$.
+There are at most 2 illegal turns of the last kind, at the extremities of $L$.